Covenant (law): History

 Even the invalidation of such a covenant by the US Supreme Court in the 1940 case of Hansberry v.
 Lee did little to reverse the trend, because the ruling was based on a technicality and failed to set a legal precedent.
 It was not until 1948 that the Shelley v.
 Kraemer judgment overturned the Corrigan v.
 Buckley decision, stating that exclusionary covenants were unconstitutional under the Fourteenth Amendment and were therefore legally unenforceable.
+On December 2, 1949 US solicitor general Philip Perlman announced that the "FHA could no longer insure mortgages with restrictive covenants".

 Some commentators have attributed the popularity of exclusionary covenants at this time as a response to the urbanization of black Americans following World War I, and the fear of "black invasion" into white neighborhoods, which residents felt would result in depressed property prices, increased nuisance (crime), and social instability.
 Many African Americans openly defied these covenants and attempted to "pioneer" restricted areas.
+But even still the covenants played a role as "gentlemen agreements", it wasn't until 1962, that the Equal Opportunity in Housing executive order was signed by President John F. Kennedy, prohibiting using federal funds to support racial discrimination in housing.
+This caused the FHA to "cease financing subdivision developments whose builders openly refused to sell to black buyers."

 In 1968, Congress passed the Fair Housing Act (Title VIII of the Civil Rights Act of 1968) which outlawed housing discrimination based on race, color, religion, sex, or national origin.
 In 1988, it was expanded to prohibit discrimination based on familial status (e.g. the presence of children) or disability.
+It wasn't until 1972 that the Mayers v Ridley decision ruled that the covenants themselves violated the Fair Housing Act and that county clerks should be prohibited from accepting deeds with such clauses.